vohoanvu/MartialArtTrainingAssistant/README.md

 This project utilizes the .Net 8.0 SDK, React, and Docker to create a development and production environment for a web application, with the addition of Nginx for routing between the React and .Net applications.

-I recommend using this repository as a starter project for your fullstack application, as it provides a good starting point for a .Net application with a React frontend, and it is configured to run as a collection of Docker containers, ready for development and production.

 <figure>
 <img src="static/SequenceGraph.png" alt="Project's sequence graph" />
 <figcaption>Project's sequence graph</figcaption>